R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 Data Source Processing and Label Extraction

-XXX_renaming.csv) containing all unique diagnostic labels from that source.
+X_renaming.csv) containing all unique diagnostic labels from that source.

-Master Mapping Matrix Preparation
+Master Mapping Document Preparation

 - Source Label: The exact diagnostic string as it appears in the source dataset.

-- Notes/Justification: Comments, rationale, or literature references explaining the mapping and any consolidation decisions.
+- Notes/justification: Comments, rationale, or literature references explaining the mapping and any consolidation decisions.

 This master spreadsheet serves as the central repository for all diagnostic mappings across all data sources.

-Medical Review and "Visible ICD-11" Assignment
+Medical Review of "Visible ICD-11" Assignments

 The designated Medical Expert(s) will review each tab of the master spreadsheet.
 For each unique diagnosis string from every source, the expert will: